soatok/fursona-sticker-switcher/README.md

 To rearrange stickers, simply drag and drop them withing the application window.

+#### Telegram Sticker Pack Import

+From your Telegram app, click the "Share" button for your desired sticker pack.
+This will copy the URL to your clipboard.

+In our app, go to File > Import > Telegram.

+You may also change the destination directory that stickers will be saved to from this window.

+Paste the URL in the Sticker URL field in the window.
+Press Import.

 ## Caveats with Animated GIFs and Streamlabs OBS

 If you append `.gif` to the Image Source file path, you can use GIFs (but